Tax in South Korea

 How is Korean tax residency determined?

-Article 1-2 ITA: domicile (juso) or residence (geoso) in Korea for ≥1 year.
+Article 1-2 ITA: domicile (juso) or residence (geoso) in Korea for 1 year or more.
 Four tiers: Resident (worldwide), Non-Resident (Korean-source only), Short-Term Foreign Resident (Korean-source plus remitted foreign-source, for foreigners not resident more than 5 of last 10 years), Diplomat.
-Articles 118-9 to 118-13 ITA exit tax on substantial-shareholding emigrants [SC8].
+Articles 118-9 to 118-13 ITA exit tax on substantial-shareholding emigrants.

 How does Korean personal income tax work?